b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 And that's how it is, only that statisticians prefer to rely on probabilities instead of absolute numbers.
 So in our case a statistician says:

 "I assume that $H_{0}$ is true.
-Then conduct the experiment.
-I calculate the probability of such a result happening by chance.
-If it is small enough, let's say 5% or less, then I reject my initial assumption ($H_{0}$) and choose the alternative ($H_{A}$).
-Otherwise I will stay with my initial assumption, at least for now."
+Then I conduct the experiment.
+I calculate the probability of such a result (or more extreme result) happening by chance.
+If it is small enough, let's say 5% or less, then it is unlikely to have occurred by accident.
+Therefore I will reject my initial assumption ($H_{0}$) and choose the alternative ($H_{A}$).
+Otherwise I will stay with my initial assumption."

 Let's see such a process in practice and connect it with what we already know.